-When the surgical practice adds DME as an in-house service, the patient can pick up the items they need on-site, without any delay or travel, and be all set for their surgery when they leave the surgical practice.
-More so, stocking DME in-house guarantees having the right equipment available (or ensuring it’s ordered it in time for their surgery).
+When the surgical practice adds DME as an in-house ancillary service, the patient can pick up the items they need on-site, without any delay or travel, and be all set for their surgery when they leave the surgical practice.
+More so, stocking DME in-house guarantees having the right equipment available (or ensuring it’s ordered in time for their surgery).
+Surgical practices can use handy apps, like the SurgiApp to communicate their DME needs to equipment reps.
 This also enables patients to meet surgeon preferences for the specific style, quality, or brand of DME needed.

 Financially, the practice can benefit from the extra fees that patients pay for equipment and upgrades.
 Although insurance covers standard items, the patient can choose to pay an additional sum for a higher quality item or a specific brand.

 An MRI or other imaging machine can cost millions of dollars, so this is a hefty investment for the average physician practice.
 However, it can bring many benefits for a practice that has enough volume to justify the purchase.

 Patients appreciate being able to get an MRI without a long wait, and at a location that suits them.
 It’s far more convenient for them to visit their local practice for an MRI than to navigate a large hospital or medical center that’s probably further away.
 The added convenience means that the patient is far more likely to complete their MRI in a timely manner, streamlining and speeding up the diagnostic process so the surgery can take place sooner.

 Physicians also benefit from the faster turnaround time for medical imaging that’s done in-house.
 The diagnosis can be completed more efficiently, and it eliminates the need to check up on a remote imaging laboratory.